Rapid eye movement sleep behavior disorder: Diagnosis

 There are two ways to diagnose RBD: by documenting a history of complex, dream-enactment sleep behaviors, or by polysomnography recording of these behaviors along with REM sleep atonia loss.
+The use of arm electromyography leads in polysomnography assists in the detection of RBD.

 RBD may be established from clinical interview as well as several validated questionnaires, when sleep studies cannot be performed.
-Questionnaires such as the Rapid Eye Movement (REM) sleep Behavior Disorder Screening Questionnaire (RBDSQ), the REM Sleep Behavior Questionnaires – Hong-Kong (RBD-HK), the Mayo Sleep Questionnaire (MSQ) and the Innsbruck REM Sleep Behavior Disorder Inventory are well-validated.
+Questionnaires such as the Rapid Eye Movement (REM) Sleep Behavior Disorder Screening Questionnaire (RBDSQ), the REM Sleep Behavior Questionnaires – Hong-Kong (RBD-HK), the Mayo Sleep Questionnaire (MSQ) and the Innsbruck REM Sleep Behavior Disorder Inventory are well-validated.

 Individuals with RBD may not be able to provide a history of dream enactment behavior, so bed partners are also consulted.
 The REM Sleep Behavior Disorder Single-Question Screen offers diagnostic sensitivity and specificity in the absence of polysomnography with one question: "Have you ever been told, or suspected yourself, that you seem to 'act out your dreams' while asleep (for example, punching, flailing your arms in the air, making running movements, etc.)?"

 Diagnostic criteria for RBD from the International Classification of Sleep Disorders (ICSD-3) are: